 The city's premier hotel in the colonial period, the Continental Saigon was opened in 1880 by Pierre Cazeau, a building-materials manufacturer.
 It was sold in 1911 to the Duke of Montpensier and in 1930 to Mathier Francini of Corsica.
 Guests over the years included Tagore, Malraux, and Graham Greene.

 The Rex Hotel began in 1927 as the Bainier Auto Hall, a Citroen dealership.
 In 1959, work began on converting it to the Rex Hotel and Trading Center.
 During the war, the American government leased the building and used it for billeting as well as to hold a daily press conference.
 After 1975, it became the Ben Thanh Hotel but was sold in 1986, renovated in 1990, and reopened as the Rex.

-The presidential palace of the former Republic of Vietnam, which existed from 1955 to 1975.
-Designed by the French-trained and prolific Ngo Viet Thu, it was completed in 1966 for President Ngo Dinh Diem, it stands on the side of the residence built in 1868 for the French governor-general of Cochin China.
+The presidential palace of South Vietnam or, formally, of the Republic of Vietnam, which existed from 1955 to 1975.
+Designed by the French-trained and prolific Ngo Viet Thu, it was completed in 1966 for President Ngo Dinh Diem and stands on the side of the residence built in 1868 for the French governor-general of Cochin China.
 Now called the Reunification Palace, it is a museum preserved largely as it was on April 30th, 1975, when it was stormed by communist forces.

 Corridors of power, once.